jose-donato/jose-donato.pages.dev/src/content/blog/openbb-workspace-is-now-available-on-mobile.md

 ### Why does this decision matter?

-We’ve always said that “the OpenBB Terminal should be accessible to everyone, everywhere”.
+We’ve always said that “the OpenBB Workspace should be accessible to everyone, everywhere”.

 With the introduction of the free tier, we tackled the “everyone” part.
 But… everywhere?
 Well, it wouldn’t be exactly true if you needed an NSA-level desktop to use it.